cstavros/mfw/README.md

     deleted:    templates/flag.php
     deleted:    templates/home.php
 ---

+we ran "git checkout -- " . to obtain the source files from the git repo

 Next, we look at the current files in the directory:

     $ ls | head -n 10